The Lafforgue variety and irreducibility of induced representations: Generalized discriminants and irreducibility of induced representations

 \begin{proposition} If $G$ is adjoint, we have

 \end{proposition}

-\begin{remark} Since the zero locus of $d_{H/R^W}$ is exactly the locus where the induced representation is irreducible by Theorem \ref{ind}, for the case of an adjoint group we recover Kato's result \cite{kato}[Theorem 2.2].
-Notice that the second condition in Kato's theorem is always satisfied for adjoint groups. \end{remark}
+\begin{remark} Since the zero locus of $d_{H/R^W}$ is exactly the locus where the induced representation is reducible by the considerations in Section 3, for the case of an adjoint group we retrieve Kato's result \cite[Theorem 2.2]{Kato1981}.
+Notice that for an adjoint group the second condition of Kato's theorem is always true. \end{remark}